ReactiveCocoa/ReactiveCocoa/Documentation/FrameworkOverview.md

 thus no events are generated) until an observer is attached, and the work is restarted anew for each additional observer.

-Starting a signal returns a [disposable](#disposables) that can be used to interrupt/cancel the work associated with the signal.
+Starting a signal producer returns a [disposable](#disposables) that can be used to interrupt/cancel the work associated with the produced signal.

 Just like signals, signal producers can also be manipulated via primitives like `map`, `filter`, etc.